 He does not just talk the talk, he walks the walk and he shows that with actual businesses that you can virtually build with him from concept to finish.

 Goncalo is a sweetheart when it comes to no-code.
 He is the co-creator of NoCodery and works as the Growth Product Manager.
-If you’re looking for no-code tips, tricks, and sarcastic meme replies, this is the influencer for you!
+If you’re looking for no-code tips, tricks, and sarcastic meme replies, this is your influencer!

 He did not like depending on developers, which explains why he is a big advocate for no-code.
 His interest in no-code sparked after it dawned upon him that he had a need to create prototypes and thus, NoCodery was born as a result.